SymfonyCasts/verify-email-bundle/README.md

 required to log in before their email was verified.

-We can overcome this by passing a user identifier as a query parameter in the signed url.
-The diff below demonstrate how this is done based off of the previous
+We can overcome this by passing a user identifier as a query parameter in the signed URL.
+The diff below demonstrates how this is done based on the previous
 examples:

 ```diff